rubysg/singapore/README.md

 ### MRT and Buses

+The public transport system runs on a reloadable contactless card called EZ-Link.

 There are the [MRT trains](http://www.smrt.com.sg/Trains/NetworkMap.aspx) which are frequent, clean and fast (and *full* of people during rush hour).
 (They run underground in the central part of Singapore.)